 Metrolinx is committed to safety and implementing the highest safety standards.
-The prevention of accidents in the course of completing any adjacent construction project is of primary importance to everyone connected to Metrolinx, as such, Metrolinx is authorized to stop any and all Developer Works within the Corridor Control Lands that creates an unsafe condition.
+The prevention of accidents in the course of completing any adjacent construction project is of primary importance to everyone connected to Metrolinx, as such, Metrolinx is authorized to stop any and all Developer Works within the Transit Corridor Lands and permit buffers that creates an unsafe condition.

 Prior to carrying out any work in the Corridor Controlled Lands, the Developer shall submit to Metrolinx, Safety, Quality and Risk Assessment work plans for carrying out specified scope of either intrusive or non-intrusive investigative Works that includes a task-specific safety, quality and risk assessment for each task.
 These plans will be discussed with the Developer at the Pre-Application meeting and the level of detail required will depend on the scale, complexity and expected impact on the transit project.
-Metrolinx may, in its sole discretion, conduct its own task-specific safety, quality and risk assessments.
+Metrolinx may, in its sole discretion, conduct its own task-specific safety, quality and risk assessment in respect of any work plan submitted if Metrolinx is not satisfied with the Developer's task-specific assessments.
 The level of detail required for each of these work plans shall be scaled to the level of complexity of the Developer's Project.